EDWARD “TED” H. MILLER

 While attending the University of Virginia, Mr. Miller received the True Wahoo Award for his community commitment.
 As a graduate of the Duke University Financial Planning Program, he is able to navigate the multifaceted challenges of retirement, insurance, asset protection, and financial planning.
 Mr. Miller has passed the Series 65 Registered Investment Advisor exam and is able to bring a holistic approach to the needs of families as they transfer wealth between generations.
 Mr. Miller is a nationally syndicated author on estate planning matters.
 He is also an alumnus of the Portsmouth Partnership Lefcoe Leadership Program and an active citizen in many charitable endeavors.
 Mr. Miller received his law degree from the University of Richmond.
 Prior to joining Cooper, Spong & Davis, Mr. Miller worked for the Energy, Finance, and Info-Structure Team at White & Case in Washington, DC and apprenticed at an estate planning firm based in Hampton Roads.
 Mr. Miller is a shareholder at Cooper, Spong & Davis, P.C.

 Mr. Miller’s latest honor is his inclusion in the 2019 “Top Lawyers” list for Coastal Virginia Magazine and CoVaBiz as nominated and voted by his peers.
-He is being recognized for his expertise in Estate Planning.
+He was recognized for his expertise in Estate Planning.

 In 2018, Mr. Miller served as co-counsel in one of the largest estate litigation cases in the history of Virginia.
 His team successfully defended against an attempt to impeach the Last Will and Testament of an elderly gentleman who had made unique testamentary decisions regarding his wealth.
 Due to his involvement in this case, Mr. Miller has been repeatedly sought after as a negotiator, mediator and consultant.